Ben's Toolbox for Logic Pro

 Audio Settings, Bounce/Export and Auto Fade / Final Fade

-The audio settings of the Bouncers correspond to the relevant audio and export settings from Logic.
-They are in the Bouncer in areas for Bounce, export and Shortcut Manager divided.
+The Audio Settings of the Bouncer Tool correspond to the relevant audio and export settings from Logic.
+They are in the Bouncer Tool in areas for Bounce, export and Final Fade divided.
 Here z.
-B. Format, sample rate, bit depth, normalize behavior, export range, tail/volume/tempo options and the Fade parameters prepared.
+B. Format, sample rate, bit depth, normalize behavior, export range, tail/volume/tempo options and the Fade parameters are prepared.

-The audio settings store the threshold, hold time, Fade duration, cut-end and hard-end behavior.
+The threshold, hold time, Fade duration, cut-end and hard-end behavior are stored in the Audio Settings.
 If real silence is detected at the end, the Fade can be set from this point onwards and the end can optionally be shortened.
 If there is no end silence, the hard-end Fade can grab and put a short Fade at the end of the file.
 This option is particularly useful for stems or mix versions where you want to automatically clean up reverb tails, empty ends or hard ends.

 iPad integration